adbar/trafilatura/README.rst

 This module is part of methods to derive metadata from web documents in order to build text corpora for computational linguistic and NLP analysis.
 For more information:

+-  Barbaresi, Adrien. "`The Vast and the Focused: On the need for domain-focused web corpora <https://ids-pub.bsz-bw.de/files/9025/Barbaresi_The_Vast_and_the_Focused_2019.pdf>`_", Proceedings of the 7th Workshop on Challenges in the Management of Large Corpora (CMLC-7) <http://corpora.ids-mannheim.de/cmlc-2019.html>`_, 2019.
 -  Barbaresi, Adrien. "`Efficient construction of metadata-enhanced web corpora <https://hal.archives-ouvertes.fr/hal-01371704v2/document>`_", Proceedings of the `10th Web as Corpus Workshop (WAC-X) <https://www.sigwac.org.uk/wiki/WAC-X>`_, 2016.

 Name